-We need dental check-ups mostly for preventative care.
+We need dental check-ups mostly for preventive care.
 The idea is to invest now to avoid serious future pain.
-When unchecked, we may experience some early signs of dental trouble like jaw pain, mouth sores, bad breath, or swollen gums.
+When unchecked, we may experience some early signs of dental trouble like jaw pain, mouth sores, bad breath or swollen gums.

 During a dental check-up, the dentist will remove excess buildup from your teeth and gum line with special tools.
 They may also take X-rays to ensure everything looks good under the surface.
-The general consensus is to visit a dentist every six months.
-However, if you take good care of your teeth, you may be able to stretch that to once every one or two years.
+The general recommendation is to visit a dentist every six months.
+However, if you take good care of your teeth, you may be able to stretch that to once every year.

-The average cost of a dental check-up in Melbourne is $114.13.
+The average cost of a dental check-up (with x-rays) in Melbourne CBD is $114.13.
 Here are the cheapest suburbs to get one: